yamalight/litlytics/README.md

 # ToDo

+- [ ] Show settings after help on first launch to make user set LLM
+- [ ] Implement client-side LLMs

 - [ ] Add new file source
 - [ ] Add new url source
 - [ ] Allow custom sources

-# After core

-- [ ] Use https://github.com/token-js/token.js for interfacing with llms
-- [ ] Add settings where user can pick LLM / set their key
-- [ ] Test on Gemini

 - [ ] Do a visual pass on light mode